Last Updated on November 28, 2023

 The first thing I noticed when I walked down the stairway, exiting the plane and setting foot on the hot tarmac: the stuffy, humid air.
 The relentless heat and the unique smell of the Caribbean reminded me of Central America.

-Watching colorful little houses, one after another, glide by out my window as the taxi brought us to our guesthouse, I thought to myself: this could be Costa Rica.
+As I was looking at dozens of colorful little houses from the window of the taxi that brought us from the airport to our Airbnb, I thought to myself: this could be Costa Rica.
 Or Nicaragua.
 Or Panama.
-The resemblance of Panama grew even stronger when we, after putting down our bags, made our way into town and finally walked through the majestic clock tower in the centuries-old stone walls that still surround Cartagena’s Old Town.Once inside the Old City, we started wandering aimlessly and got lost in the maze of colorful streets almost instantly.
-Initially, I felt very much reminded of Panama City’s old town, Casco Viejo, and overall, Cartagena and Panama City aren’t that different: both sit right on the ocean, have a well-preserved historic Spanish Colonial section , but also a modern core with shiny new glass towers, condo high rises, and malls.
+The resemblance of Panama grew even stronger when we, after putting down our bags, made our way into town and into the inside of the centuries-old stone walls that still surround Cartagena’s Old Town.Once inside the Old City, we started wandering aimlessly and got lost in the maze of colorful streets almost instantly.
+Initially, I felt very much reminded of Panama City’s old town, Casco Viejo, and overall, Cartagena and Panama City aren’t that different: both sit right on the ocean, have a well-preserved historic Spanish Colonial section, but also a modern core with shiny new glass towers, condo high rises, and malls.

 A Dreamy Spanish Colonial City